makeco-labs/polar-kit/packages/demos/postgres/README.md

-# Stripe Sync PostgreSQL Demo
+# Polar Sync PostgreSQL Demo

-This demo shows how to use `@makeco/stripe-kit` with PostgreSQL and Drizzle ORM to sync subscription plans between your application and Stripe.
+This demo shows how to use `@makeco/polar-kit` with PostgreSQL and Drizzle ORM to sync subscription plans between your application and Polar.

 ## Setup